virtual-cast/Zenject/Documentation/AutoMocking.md

 ## Using Moq

-If you wish to use Moq then you need to go to your Zenject install directory and extract the contents of "Zenject\Source\Editor\AutoMoq.zip" into that same directory.
+If you wish to use Moq then you need to go to your Zenject install directory and extract the contents of ``Zenject\OptionalExtras\AutoMoq.zip`` into that same directory.
+The extracted folder should then be dropped in ``Zenject\OptionalExtras\TestFrameWork\Editor``.

 Note that there are multiple versions of Moq.dll included in the zip and that you should use the one that targets the Scripting Runtime Version that you have configured in your player settings.
 Also note that if you're using Scripting Runtime Version 3.5, that you might also need to change your "Api Compatibility Level" from ".NET 2.0 Subset" to ".NET 2.0"